 "We became a target once the race started."
 Cashel said with frustration.
 "We need to get off this planet."

 Tammy steered us through the collapsing city, which was now a live warzone.

 I didn't understand, "Why are they attacking each other!?"

 "Eliminating the competition" Kiko said calmly.
 "There are no rules to collecting the stones."

 People would actually put innocent lives in danger for this race.
 I was starting to see how the world and the galaxy really worked; I just wasn't prepared for it to collapse this quickly and right in front of my eyes.

-When we arrived at the spaceport most of it was empty but in ruins, other racers targeted the ships.
-Luckily our ship was smaller than most so it wasn’t a main target but it still looked pretty banged up.
-I don’t think I was ever going to see this ship in prime condition but at least it was much better than how we got here.
+When we arrived at the spaceport most of it was empty but in ruins, other racers targeted the larger ships, including the sola battleship which we technically sold when we first arrived.
+Luckily our ship was smaller than most so it wasn't a main target, but it still looked pretty banged up.
+I don't think I was ever going to see this ship in prime condition, but at least it was much better than how it was when we got here.

 Cashel explained what we were going to do, "Once we're in the air we're going to be a target.
 Everyone needs to jump on a blaster and defend the ship until Tammy can get us out of here."